optsuite/lean-tools-mcp/README.md

 ## Citation

-If you use this project in your research, please cite:
+If you find this project useful in your research, please consider citing the following work:

 ```bibtex
 @software{wang2026lean_tools_mcp,